-What was the inspiration behind this new book (Sam’s Shadow Braves the Night) & what do you hope to accomplish through it?
+- What was the inspiration behind this new book (Sam’s Shadow Braves the Night) & what do you hope to accomplish through this book?

-Comments like this, helped propel us forward: ‘My 6 year old loved it.
+Comments like this: “My 6 year old loved it.
 Love the activities.
 Illustrations are incredible and story flow is just so clever.
 Amazing!
 It also generated quite a lot of discussion and questions which was really nice.
-I can’t rave about this enough, I want to buy it now!’
+I can’t rave about this enough, I want to buy it now!“

 In fact, some of my favourite comments have referred to the many conversations this story seems to stimulate with little readers – lots of questions and investigations.